OpenRefine/OpenRefine/docs/docs/manual/facets.md

 ### Numeric log facet

-Logarithmic scales reduce wide-ranging quantities to tiny scopes.
+Logarithmic scales reduce wide-ranging quantities to more compact and manageable ranges.
 A log transformation can be used to make highly skewed distributions less skewed.
 If your numerical data is unevenly distributed (say, lots of values in one range, and then a long tail extending off into different magnitudes), a numeric log facet can represent that range better than a simple numeric facet.
 It will break these values down into more navigable segments than the buckets of a numeric facet.
 This facet can make patterns in your data more visible.

 OpenRefine uses a base-10 log, the "common logarithm."